Health Goals for Success

 2.

-I will resistance train (Pilates equipment, weight train, barre, etc) three times a week, using enough resistance that bring the reps to near failure.
+I will resistance train (Pilates equipment, weight train, barre, etc) three times a week.

 3. I will increase my cardio to three times a week, 30 minutes, at an intensity of 70-80% my heart rate max.